TiBeN/15khz-arcade-pkg/README.md

 to the VGA output of an Nvidia card using Ubuntu while keeping your primary screen connected.

-One of the aims is to play emulated retro arcade/console/computer games at real low resolutions on this monitor using emulators like MAME.
+The goal is to play emulated retro arcade/console/computer games at real low resolutions on this monitor using emulators like MAME.

 Doing this is actually harder than it sounds because:

--   Linux kernel disallows 15Khz horizontal scan frequencies which are used by theses old monitors — 31Khz is now the norm
+-   For some graphics card, and to enables some features, Linux kernel must be patched.
 -   Nvidia Drivers disallow resolutions lower than 320x200
 -   This setup requires not so obvious Xorg configuration
--   Using 15khz monitors require the use of custom [modelines](https://en.wikipedia.org/wiki/XFree86_Modeline) unhandled by Xorg nor Mame.
+-   Using 15khz monitors require the use of custom [modelines](https://en.wikipedia.org/wiki/XFree86_Modeline) which must be setup manually — There are tools for that.

-This project helps to resolve theses issues by providing instructions and a `Makefile` which help generating:
+The content of this file helps to resolve theses issues by providing instructions for generating:

 -   A patched Linux kernel wich allows 15Khz modelines as a deb package
 -   Patched nouveau drivers allowing low resolutions as a deb package
--   Patched Mame binary using GroovyMame patch allowing Mame to generate good 15khz compatible modelines on the fly
+-   Patched Mame binary using GroovyMame patch allowing Mame to generate good 15khz compatible modelines on the fly.
 -   A Groovymame bash launcher which sets custom SDL env vars resolving some weird SDL related behaviors, sets the \$DISPLAY var on the right screen and tells the linker to use the patched nouveau.dri.so library.

-The generation of theses assets can be done automatically using `make` or manually by following the provided instructions.
+A Makefile is provided for automating the generation and configuration of most of the following steps.

 Motivation
 ----------

 The main purpose of this repository is to keep track and automate steps needed to achieve this goal.
-Second motivation is to share hoping that it might help despite it fits my hardware/OS specifically.
+Second motivation is to share, hoping that it might help despite it fits my hardware/OS specifically.
 If you have suggestions or knowledges to make it more generic feel free to let me know.